-You could mistake it for a seaside pub if you stumbled in, with barrels for tables and pints of prawns all over the shop, except without the traumatic memories of being shoved in a caravan with five of your relatives in Morecambe Bay.
-They supply all their own fish and shellfish and the food is cooked very simply to let the natural flavours do their thing.
+You could mistake Wright Brothers for a seaside pub, with its barrels for tables and pints of prawns all over the shop.
+Except without the traumatic memories of being shoved in a caravan with five of your relatives in Morecambe Bay.
+It’s all very relaxed and unpretentious, with food cooked simply to let the natural flavours do their thing.
 Grab a seat and a pint of porter, and feel relieved you’re not one of the suckers inching their way through the crowds in the market.